ckn3/palm-ds-sp/README.md

 # palm-detection-segmentation

+The codebase is organized into several components to facilitate various tasks related to object detection, segmentation, counting, and spatial analysis:

+- **`main.py`**: This script is used for training models.
+It allows you to choose between different YOLO and RTDETR models for training, specifying the number of epochs and managing the training process.

+- **`polygon-all.py`**: This script performs detection, segmentation, and counting on a Region of Interest (ROI).
+It is designed to handle polygonal data and apply these analyses within specified regions.

+- **`misc/`**: This folder contains scripts to prepare datasets for analysis.
+It includes functionalities for converting JSON labels to YOLO format, splitting datasets into training, validation, and test sets, and counting annotations across files.

+- **`landscape/`**: This folder includes all the code related to landscape analysis, encompassing detection, segmentation, and counting tasks within landscape contexts.

+- **`spatial-patterns/`**: This folder contains code for simulating and analyzing spatial distribution patterns.
+It includes tools for spatial distribution simulation and analysis to understand and model spatial patterns in your data.

 ## main.py

 The `main.py` script provides functionality for training and evaluating object detection models using the Ultralytics YOLO and RTDETR frameworks.
 This script allows users to select a pre-trained model or provide their own model for training or evaluation.
 The main features include model selection, training for a specified number of epochs, and evaluation with performance metrics.
 Results and metrics are saved for further analysis.